rnwst/pandoc-lua-crossrefs/CONTRIBUTING.md

 Welcome to pandoc-lua-crossrefs!
 Thank you for contributing to this project.

 Before submitting a pull request, make sure to [run tests](#testing) and to install [pre-commit hooks](#pre-commit-hooks).
 See also the [commit message guidelines](#commit-message-guidelines).
 If you have added new functionality, ensure that code coverage remains at 100% by also adding corresponding tests (see [Generating an HTML report](#generating-an-html-report) for how to measure coverage).
+Test coverage is checked as part of the [pre-commit hooks](#pre-commit-hooks).

 ## Testing